 The Court will not get you a lawyer if you have been substantiated as a perpetrator of abuse or neglect, and wish to appeal that substantiation.

 The Court will not get you a lawyer if you have been placed on the Central

 In fact, some social workers imply that you will do better without a lawyer.

-The Court will get you a lawyer if DCF files a Neglect Petition, or a Termination of Parental Rights Petition, in the Juvenile Court; and if you are found by the Judge to qualify on the basis of financial need.
+The Court will get you a lawyer if DCF files an OTC, a Neglect Petition, or a Termination of Parental Rights Petition, in the Juvenile Court; and if you are found by the Judge to qualify on the basis of financial need.
 In that case, the court-appointed lawyer will cost you nothing.

 The problem is that, at present, Juvenile court-appointed lawyers are paid seriously under market rates by the State, to put it mildly.
 As of February, 2013 court appointed lawyers for parents are capped at $500.00 per case.
 Even a 20- hour case would work out to $25.00 per hour for self-employment, equivalent to a wage of about $8-12 per hour.
 And most cases take far more hours; to the point that the lawyer is sometimes working for free.